How to Measure Your Pupillary Distance

 What is Vertical Pupillary Distance (VPD)?

-Vertical Pupillary Distance (VPD) is the measurement of the distance between the center of your pupil and the bottom edge of an eyeglass or contact lens.
+Vertical Pupillary Distance (VPD) is the measurement of the distance between the center of your pupil and the bottom edge of an eyeglass.
 It ensures proper alignment for clear vision and comfort, especially in multifocal lenses.
 Accurate VPD measurements are crucial for optimal eyewear fitting and visual performance.

-How do I measure Vertical Pupillary Distance (VPD) in ONA VCP21 RX?
+How to measure Vertical Pupillary Distance (VPD) for your ONA RX eyewear

 For Ona RX lenses, the Vertical Pupillary Distance (VPD) refers to the measurement from the center of the pupil to the bottom edge of the lens (NOT the frame).
 This measurement ensures precise alignment for clear vision and optimal visual performance.